Iziko South African National Gallery: History

 Notable contributions by Dr Alfred de Pass, Hyman Liberman, Sir Abe Bailey, Sir Edmund and Lady Davis and Lady Michaelis expanded the scope of the collection over the years.
 In 1937, the building was expanded to accommodate purchases that included South African artists.
 The first pieces by South African artists, by Anton van Wouw (African Head) and Neville Lewis (Adderley Street Flower-sellers), had been purchased in 1926.

+One of Dean Hutton's most well-known works is the performance and installation piece Fuck White People, which was exhibited at the Iziko South African National Gallery in Cape Town in 2017.
+The work was vandalized at the gallery by members of the Cape Independence Party.
+It also became the subject of a legal challenge under South Africa's Equality Act; however, the Western Cape Equality Court ruled that the work constituted protected artistic expression and did not amount to hate speech.